PalisadoesFoundation/pattoo/docs/cron.rst

 Periodic Jobs
 =============

-The ``pattoo-ingester``
+The ``pattoo_ingester``
 -----------------------

-The ``bin/pattoo-ingester.py`` script reads cached agent data files and imports them into the database.
+The ``bin/pattoo_ingester.py`` script reads cached agent data files and imports them into the database.
 Make it run at least every five minutes to process the data.
 Here is a sample crontab file.

 #.
 Copy the the ``examples/cron.d/pattoo`` file to the ``/etc/cron.d`` directory.
 #.
 Edit the ``PATTOO_CONFIGDIR`` path accordingly.